 - Swarms have only 10 to 100 members.

 - Leaves frass (termite droppings) near wood damage areas.

 In addition to swarming termites flying around in a yard, homeowners can also look for discarded wings—the termites let go of their wings once they land and begin building a nest.
 Sightings should be taken seriously because many homeowners mistakenly believe the problem has gone away when they no longer see termites in the air—that’s a sign that swarming season is past, and serious nest building and new termite production has begun.
 In just a few months you could have a major problem on your hands, so act now!

 If you suspect termites have started a new colony in or near your home, call the termite control experts at Apex Pest Control in Orlando, Tampa and Brevard County at 866-675-4070.
-We offer a One Million Dollar Warranty covering damage repair and treatments we apply, which include Bora-Care and Termidor.
 We use the latest technology, products and methods to successfully treat brick, block, frame and metal structures for residential and commercial properties, making sure your termite problem goes away.